 In 2012 I became a certified lactation counselor (CLC), training with the Center for Breastfeeding and I specialize in working with parents’ who choose hypnobirthing as a modality to cope with the transition of carrying a life and ushering new ones earth side.

 I have been attending births since 2010 and am honored to have supported hundreds of families during pregnancy, birth and the postpartum.

 I first became interested in childbirth while studying birth and death with Professor Maurie Stein in the Sociology department at Brandeis University.
 I was both awakened to the power birth holds and to the transformative experience it can be in our lives.
 I also learned of the harsh cultural realities of the majority of births in the United States - a fear based, medicalized model absent of relational knowledge, in which insurance reimbursement rates and institutional liability concerns take precedence over the cardinal knowledge of baby and mama.
-I went on to receive a master in public health examining health at the population level.
+I went on to receive a master in public health examining sexual health at the population level.

-After spending many years as a community organizer, researcher, children's author and policy analyst I switched my internal focus.
+After spending many years as a community organizer, researcher, and policy analyst I switched my internal focus.
 I began to ask myself what work would bring me joy.
 It was then that I was called to leave my position writing public health policy for the Massachusetts legislature and use my unique skill set to support families as they explored the unchartered territory of their child's birth.
-After attending my first home birth in 2011 I accepted my path and began taking prerequisites to become a midwife.
+After attending my first home birth in the Spring of 2011 I began taking prerequisites to become a midwife.